putitsimply/christian-bible-explained/hosea.md

 * Another name means something like “not loved,” showing that the relationship is breaking.
 * Another means “not my people,” showing how serious the split has become.

-Through Hosea, God speaks very bluntly.
-God says Israel’s worship has become fake, like claiming love while cheating.
-God also criticises leaders and priests for letting corruption grow, and he calls out everyday injustice, like people taking advantage of others.
+Through Hosea, God[^gl-god] speaks very bluntly.
+God[^gl-god] says Israel[^gl-israel]’s worship[^gl-worship] has become fake, like claiming love while cheating.
+God[^gl-god] also criticises leaders and priests[^gl-priest] for letting corruption grow, and he calls out everyday injustice, like people taking advantage of others.

 But the book does not stay in “anger mode.”
-A huge theme in Hosea is that God’s judgement is real, but it is not the end goal.
-God keeps saying he wants the people to come back.
-Hosea talks about “returning” to God, which means changing direction, not just feeling sorry.
-He compares Israel to a child God raised with love, and the tension is clear: God is furious about the betrayal, yet still emotionally attached and wanting to heal the relationship.
+A huge theme in Hosea is that God[^gl-god]’s judgement is real, but it is not the end goal.
+God[^gl-god] keeps saying he wants the people to come back.
+Hosea talks about “returning” to God[^gl-god], which means changing direction, not just feeling sorry.
+He compares Israel[^gl-israel] to a child God[^gl-god] raised with love, and the tension is clear: God[^gl-god] is furious about the betrayal, yet still emotionally attached and wanting to heal the relationship.

-Hosea warns that if Israel keeps refusing to change, disaster will follow, including invasion and exile (being forced out of the land).
+Hosea warns that if Israel[^gl-israel] keeps refusing to change, disaster will follow, including invasion and exile[^gl-exile] (being forced out of the land).
 Yet near the end, the book turns hopeful.
-God promises that if the people return, God will forgive, restore them, and help them grow strong again, like a plant that becomes healthy after rain.
+God[^gl-god] promises that if the people return, God[^gl-god] will forgive, restore them, and help them grow strong again, like a plant that becomes healthy after rain.

 So, Hosea is basically: a heartbreak story used to show how damaging betrayal is, mixed with a serious warning about consequences, and a stubborn message that restoration is still possible if people truly change.